icesat2py/icepyx/doc/source/getting_started/install.rst

   pip install icepyx

-Windows users will need to first install `Fiona`_, please look at the instructions there.
+Windows users will need to first install `Fiona`_; please look at the instructions there.
 Windows users may consider installing Fiona using pipwin

 .. code-block::